 The Standard Disability Insurance Appeal Process

-This process takes time and attention to detail.
-If you need help reviewing a denial of a The Standard disability insurance claim, contact us today.
+If you need help reviewing a denial of a Standard disability insurance claim, contact us today.
 Our lawyers offer free, no-risk consultations and would love to hear from you.

 What Happens If The Standard Denies My Administrative Appeal?

-If The Standard denies your disability insurance appeal, don’t panic.
+If Standard has already denied your disability insurance appeal, don’t panic.
 It’s not uncommon for insurance companies to deny administrative appeals — even ones with compelling evidence.
 At this point, you’ve completed your internal appeal and can file a federal lawsuit against The Standard.

-It’s important to understand that both state and federal laws impose strict deadlines on disability insurance claims.
+It is important to understand that both state and federal laws impose strict deadlines on disability insurance claims.
 If you do not file your appeals within the correct time frame, you may lose your right to benefits.
-The filing deadlines can vary from policy-to-policy.
+The filing deadlines and procedural requirements can vary from policy to policy.
 Again, if you need help understanding the time limits associated with your claim, contact Robinson & Warncke right away.

 Request a Free Consultation of Your The Standard Disability Insurance Claim

 If you believe that The Standard wrongfully denied your disability insurance claim, contact Robinson & Warncke today.
 Our team of experienced disability insurance lawyers will help you understand the complexities of your claim.
 We will also educate you about your legal rights and options.
-We offer free, confidential consultations and will not charge an attorney’s fee unless we accept your case and recover compensation on your behalf.
+We offer free, confidential consultations and will not charge an attorney’s fee unless we accept your case.
 To get started, contact us today.